zeusdeux/whichTriangle/readme.md

 - It returns `1` for `right` triangle
 - It returns `2` for `bottom` triangle
 - It returns `3` for `left` triangle
+- It returns `4` if `midDiameter > 0` and the coordinates are in the mid tolerance region
 - It returns `-1` when co-ordinates outside triangles

 #### Update triangles